 The above sets up the interesting prospect of double-digit annual returns, even ignoring any kind of organic growth.
 Dividends and stock buybacks could well do the trick here on their own.
 Actually I say ‘could’, but in reality the process looks like it is well under way: Citi returned over $22b to shareholders through buybacks and dividends last year.
 Going back a little further, and assuming my math is correct, the bank has returned just over $60b to its shareholders since the start of 2017.

 The net impact of this has been quite significant.
-For instance, ownership of Citigroup common stock was split into just over 2,770m shares at the start of 2017.
-As I mentioned right at the top of the article, that figure currently stands at around 2,115m.
+For instance, outstanding shares of Citigroup common stock stood at just over 2.77b at the start of 2017.
+As I mentioned right at the top of the article, that figure currently stands at around 2.115b.
 Citi has essentially retired around 25% of its share count in the past three years alone.
-The stock price is up almost 40% in that time (perhaps as a result).
+The stock price is up almost 40% in that time, perhaps as a result.
 If you throw cash dividends into the equation, total shareholder returns over that period clock in at around 13% per annum.

 The final piece of the equation is the valuation multiple.
 As mentioned above, the stock trades on a 9x profit tag.
-It really doesn’t seem too much of a stretch to imagine a scenario in which that becomes 11x or 12x profit under the right conditions.
+It doesn’t seem much of a stretch to imagine a scenario whereby that becomes 11-12x profit under the right conditions.
 Although many readers would not dare touch Citi stock, it would not surprise me to see double-digit stockholder returns here over the next decade.